Philosophy of happiness: Robert Nozick

 Robert Nozick (1938–2002) was an American philosopher and professor at Harvard University.
 He is best known for his political philosophy and for his thought experiments.

 In the Experience Machine (1974) thought experiment he criticizes hedonistic notions of happiness by imagining a choice between everyday reality and an apparently preferable simulated reality which provides unlimited enjoyment.

 The utility monster (1974) is a thought experiment created by Robert Nozick to criticize utilitarian notion of aggregate pleasure (happiness).

 Michel Onfray

 Michel Onfray (born 1959) is a French writer and philosopher with a hedonistic, epicurean, and atheist worldview.

 In La puissance d'exister: Manifeste hédoniste, Onfray claims that the political dimension of hedonism runs from Epicurus to John Stuart Mill to Jeremy Bentham and Claude Adrien Helvétius.
 Political hedonism aims to create the greatest happiness for the greatest numbers.
 Onfray defines hedonism "as an introspective attitude to life based on taking pleasure yourself and pleasuring others, without harming yourself or anyone else."

-David Pearce

-David Pearce (born 1959) is a British transhumanist philosopher who approaches ethical issues from a lexical negative utilitarian perspective.